apathub/Infectious_Disease_Modeling/README.md

 3) a summary of the results is given at summary.csv files

 For Windows systems go to ./source/
-I have included a solution for visual studio which works with Intel compiler.
+I have included a solution for visual studio

 Moreover I have a included a file which presents a discussion about the results the program yields (Report.pdf)